AGILESCIENCE/Agilepy/README.md

 Agilepy is an open-source Python package developed at INAF/OAS Bologna to analyse AGILE/GRID data built on top of the command-line version of the AGILE/GRID Science Tools.

 Agilepy is a user-friendly Python interface designed to simplify AGILE/GRID data analysis by streamlining task configuration and data accessibility.
-With Agilepy, you can easily generate and display sky maps and light curves, access gamma-ray source catalogues, perform spectral model and position fitting (including background evaluation), analyze aperture photometry, and use wavelet analysis.
-Additionally, Agilepy offers an engineering interface that enables the analysis of AGILE's off-axis viewing angle time evolution for a specific sky region, comparing it with Fermi/LAT off-axis evolution.
+With Agilepy, you can easily generate and display sky maps and light curves, access gamma-ray source catalogues, perform spectral model and position fitting (including background evaluation), analyze aperture photometry, use wavelet and bayesian blocks analysis.
+Additionally, Agilepy offers a visibility interface that enables the analysis of AGILE's off-axis viewing angle time evolution for a specific sky region, comparing it with Fermi/LAT off-axis evolution.
+The analysis of the AGILE Scientific Ratemeters is also possible.

   * Documentation: [https://agilepy.readthedocs.io](https://agilepy.readthedocs.io)